Zamalek SC: Reconstruction and reform (2014–)

-On 22 November 2021, Mansour and his board of directors officially returned back to Zamalek SC management, following the departure of the normalization committee until the club's elections.
+On 22 November 2021, Mansour and his board of directors officially returned to Zamalek SC management, following the departure of the normalization committee until the club's elections.
 On 12 February 2022, Mansour became the president of Zamalek club for the third time, after the elections held by the club through the general assembly.

-In the 2021-2022 season,the football team managed to achieve the Egyptian League for the second year in a row, despite the penalty of the International Football Association (FIFA) to suspend the players’ registration.
+In the 2021–22 season, the football team managed to achieve the Egyptian League for a second consecutive year and Egypt cup, despite the penalty of the International Football Association (FIFA) to suspend the players' registration.
+In the 2022–23 season, the club was suspended for the third time by FIFA, but maintained the main structure of the team.